playcanvas/developer.playcanvas.com/docs/user-manual/xr/ar/dom-overlay.md

 ## Events

 You can interact with elements just like with regular HTML.
-Although the input source's `select` event will still fire in an application.
-To prevent input source events from passing through DOM elements you can intercept them:
+However, the input source's `select` event will still fire in an application.
+To prevent input source events from passing through DOM elements, you can intercept them:

 ```javascript
 const buttons = app.xr.domOverlay.querySelectorAll('button');